bullhorn/extension-samples/GETTING_STARTED.md

 # Custom Card Starter
-The goal of this repo is to provide a starting point to creating your own custom cards and using those cards within Bullhorn.
+The goal of this repo is to provide a starting point to creating your own Custom Cards, Tabs or Pages and using those apps within Bullhorn.
 The custom-card-starter uses [Angular2](https://angular.io), [angular-cli](https://cli.angular.io/), and Bullhorn's open-source UI library [Novo Elements](https://github.com/bullhorn/novo-elements).
-For deployment, the custom-card-starter utilizes [Kubernetes](https://kubernetes.io/).
+For deployment, the custom-card-starter utilizes [Kubernetes](https://kubernetes.io/) and [Docker](https://docs.docker.com/get-started/).

 ### Prerequisites
  * [NodeJS](https://nodejs.org/en/) - at least v6.9.1